hpehl/mcup/README.md

 Subcommand `du` has the same semantics as `rm`, but doesn't require a filter.

-If `--groups` is specified together with any other filter, only artifacts *below* the matched (sub)groups are subject to the subcommands (`keep` resp. `rm`).
+If `--groups` is specified together with any other filter, only artifacts *below* the matched (sub)groups are subject to the subcommands (`du`, `keep` or `rm`).
 Artifacts *outside* the matched (sub)groups won't be touched.

-The following table explains the different filter combinations and describes which artifacts are kept resp. removed.
+The following table explains the different filter combinations and describes which artifacts are analyzed, kept or removed.

 | Filter | du | keep | rm |
 |---|---|---|---|